J95Ortiz/Real-Madrid-Quiz/README.md

 This Real Madrid Quiz Site was designed to feel like an extension of the Real Madrid Page built for my first Portfolio Project.

-On that page I took inspiration from some of my favourite kits and mainly used a Navy, Black and Gold colour theme, so I've tried to keep this colour scheme consistent for the Quiz Site.
+On that page I took inspiration from some of my favourite kits and mainly used a Navy, Black and Gold colour theme, so I've tried to maintain this colour scheme consistent by applying it to the Quiz Site.

 ![Colour Scheme used on the site](assets/readme_images/real_madrid_quiz_page_colour_scheme.png)

-Some of the Feedback following the submission of the first project was that the site sometimes felt too cluttered with too much going on, and it may have been harder for a User to focus on something specific and could even make them feel overwhelmed.
+Some of the feedback following the submission of the first project was that the site sometimes felt too cluttered with too much going on, and it may have been harder for a User to focus on something specific and could even make them feel overwhelmed.
 As such, in order to mitigate this the main change I did was to make the background image larger.
-This way it doesn't feel like there's so much going on in the background and makes the site feel cleaner.
-I will also apply this change to the Madrid Site so as to make all pages of the site feel consistent.
+This way it doesn't feel like there's so much going on in the background making the site feel cleaner and less busy.

+I will also apply this change to the Madrid Site Project so as to make all the pages of the site feel consistent.

 # FEATURES